10 Best Leathers for Boots & Shoes

 Best Kudu: C.F.
 Stead

 Kudu is an African antelope whose leather is known for being lightweight yet tough.
-It’s a little like calfskin in that regard, but unlike calfskin, kudu leather is one of the more visually interesting leathers because of the prominent scarring.
-Aside from the thorny branches that the animal passes by, you can also surmise the many attempts of predators on this majestic beast.
+It’s a little like calfskin in that regard, but unlike calfskin, it needs very little conditioning because of the way the animal manages moisture and sweat.

-C.F.
-Stead once again makes the list here; if you’ve got a pair of kudu boots from a reputable company, it’s guaranteed that it’ll be made with their leather.
-Mostly vegetable tanned and finished with a couple of hours of chrome tanning to lock in the color, this leather makes for an indisputably rugged look — even when on dressier lasts like Parkhurst’s, above.
+Mostly vegetable-tanned and finished with a couple of hours of chrome tanning to lock in the color, this leather makes for an indisputably rugged look — even when on dressier lasts like Parkhurst’s, above.

 Pros